-During review, the Client owner compares each Legacy client request with the source file.
+During review, the Client owner compares each client request with the source file.
 The Client team then replaces outdated terms.

 When the Client owner finishes, the Client sponsor reads the final document and confirms that the Client workspace is ready.